It is your choice who you welcome to join you at the birth (or not).

 And then we're on our own?
 Yes, but just like during your pregnancy, I'm only a phone call away.
 You can reach me 24/7 on my pager and I leave you with thorough postpartum instructions with warning signs.
 Being "on" at this stage when all is normal is really a wonderful, empowering thing for new parents.
 You made this baby, you birthed her, and now you're her parents for the rest of her life!
 But don't worry, I'll be back the next day to check on you both.
 I usually do two home visits, and then 1, 3-4, and 6 week postpartum visits along with plenty of phone support as needed.
 Normally, after a hospital birth, you don't come back for a check-up until 6 weeks postpartum.
 I recommend taking your baby to see his primary care doctor or nurse practitioner around two weeks of age.

 Who has a home birth anyway? (i.e. is it just for hippies?)
 Home-birthers are a diverse group.
 I care for people with varied cultural, religious and educational backgrounds.
 But by and large, today's families who choose home birth are often educated mainstream folks who have done their research and made an educated choice about which risks best suit their family.
 If you think home birth may be for you, but you have questions, please call.
 I'm happy to talk with you.
-And if you want a midwife but don't want anything to do with home birth (or just live too far from the hospital), that's okay, the birth center is a charming alternative.
+And if you want a midwife but don't want anything to do with home birth (or just live too far from the hospital), that's okay, the birth center is a charming and comfortable option.

 What do we need?
 I'll give you a list of supplies to have prepared for your home birth from around the house along with some things you'll need to buy (like waterproof pads).
 You need the basics - hot water, electricity, phone or cell reception.
 And you need to be close enough to the hospital to make expedient transfer possible when needed.
-Some people use their own bathtubs for labor and/or birth, but more often they will rent a large birth tub or borrow a tub from a midwife.
+Some people use their own bathtubs for labor and/or birth, but more often they will purchase an inflatable tub, rent a large birth tub or borrow a tub from a midwife.
 It's quite simple really, and collecting and organizing your birth supplies is a fun way to nest!

 Birth Center Birth